-The price at which nitrogen fertilizer products are ultimately sold depends on numerous factors, including the global supply and demand for nitrogen fertilizer products which, in turn, depends on, among other factors, world grain demand and production levels, changes in world population, the cost and availability of fertilizer transportation infrastructure, weather conditions, the availability of imports, the availability and price of feedstocks to produce nitrogen fertilizer, and the extent of government intervention in agriculture markets.
+The price at which nitrogen fertilizer products are ultimately sold depends on numerous factors, including the global supply and demand for nitrogen fertilizer products which, in turn, depends on world grain demand and production levels, changes in world population, the cost and availability of fertilizer transportation infrastructure, weather conditions, the availability of imports, the availability and price of feedstocks to produce nitrogen fertilizer, and the extent of government intervention in agriculture markets, among other factors.

 Nitrogen fertilizer prices are also affected by local factors, including local market conditions and the operating levels of competing facilities.
 An expansion or upgrade of competitors' facilities, new facility development, political and economic developments, and other factors are likely to continue to play an important role in nitrogen fertilizer industry economics.
-These factors can impact, among other things, the level of inventories in the market, resulting in price volatility and a reduction in product margins.
+These factors can impact, among other things, the level of inventories in the markets, resulting in price and product margin volatility.
 Moreover, the industry typically experiences seasonal fluctuations in demand for nitrogen fertilizer products.